wp-plugins/wpnewsman-newsletters/readme.txt

 == Upgrade Notice ==

+= 1.5.8 =
+Recommended upgrade.

 = 1.5.7 =
 Added an option to work in environments with disabled loopback requests.
 Due to stability issues we switched worker management to use lock files thus the pluging now REQUIRES direct filesystem access.
 Make sure your wordpress can write to the uploads directory.

 = 1.5.6 =
-Recomended upgrade.
-Improved compatibility with 3rd party plugins and updated german translation.
+Recommended upgrade.
+Improved compatibility with 3rd party plugins and updated German translation.

 = 1.5.5 =
-Recomended upgrade.
+Recommended upgrade.
 Improved compatibility with 3rd party plugins.

 = 1.5.2 =
-Highly recomended upgrade.
+Highly recommended upgrade.
 Lots of stability and speed improvements.
 Added new system email template "Re-subscription confirmation"

 = 1.5.1 =
-* Highly recomended upgrade.
+* Highly recommended upgrade.
 Lots of stability and speed improvements.
 Better support of IE and new double opt-out procedure, fixed sticky posts bug

 = 1.4.4 =
 * Highly recommended upgrade.
 Fixed sending performance degradation on large lists.